-Watershed Explorers - Pilot Program
+Watershed Explorers - In Person Pilot Program

 The Napa River Bay Trail, Wetlands Edge trailhead is the heart of the American Canyon outdoor community.
 This beautiful spot is one of the most biodiverse areas of the San Francisco Bay Area and is easily accessible to the community.
 Our new Watershed Explorers program is a standard program for fourth grade elementary students in American Canyon that will enhance curriculum standards in environmental science, biology, chemistry and more.
 Students participate in a four-part series focused on protecting and learning about our watersheds.
 Curriculum is aligned with school science standards.
 The goal of Watershed Explorers is to protect our environment by getting students involved in hands-on learning about healthy ecosystems, water quality, plant and animal lifecycles, and the human impact on our surrounding habitats.

 Session 1: In classroom, introduction to watersheds, sustainable ecosystems.
 Students create field guides.

 Session 2: Wetlands Field Day.
 Classrooms visit Wetlands trails.
 There students will have the opportunity to get "hands on" by testing water, measuring flow, tracking animal behavior and more.
 Students will study plankton and other water microorganisms.

 Session 3: On campus eco-system study.
 Students will participate in a campus trash audit, learn where trash goes and study in the various environments around their campuses.

 Session 4: Final field day: Visit to Bothe Park in Calistoga or to Trancas Crossing to study creek and river sediments and learn about the top of the watershed.